Buying an annuity

 After deciding what level of income you need, you should shop around and compare rates.
 This is called using the 'open market option' (Omo).

 This means you don't have to take the pension offered to you by your provider but can take your fund to another provider to get a higher rate.
+Unfortunately, there are now fewer providers offering annuities on the open market.

 Shopping around can increase your retirement income by up to 30%.
 Each year, people throw way an estimated total of £1bn in pension income by not shopping around, so it’s important to read the advice on shopping around included in your wake-up pack.